tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 As tech writers begin developing content, there are two primary ways to go about it.
 For new content that involves a significant amount of new material, which will require review, comments, iterations, and other discussions, I recommend starting the content in a collaborative wiki platform (e.g., Google Docs, Quip, Confluence).
 Use the platform that your team already uses for collaboration, as it will probably a familiar place for interaction.
 These platforms allow you to easily ask questions, let reviewers provide input, and collaboratively shape the material in a more interactive way.

 There's no point in focusing on your authoring tool's syntax (e.g., Markdown, DITA, XML) or struggling with build issues at this point if you're not even sure if the pages you've written will make it into the published documentation.
 I wrote about this scenario extensively in [Treat code like code and prose like prose](/blog/treat-code-like-code-and-prose-like-prose/).
-While it might be tempting to drive everything from a docs-as-code tooling perspective here, asking engineers to review content using code review tools, this typically excludes non-engineers from the documentation review process.
+While it might be tempting to drive everything from a docs-as-code tooling perspective here, asking engineers to review content using code review tools, this workflow typically excludes non-engineers from the documentation review process.

 Although engineers might like providing comments through GitHub or other code review tools, usually product managers, field engineers, QA, or others will find these tools much less familiar and might forego participating in reviews altogether.
 This scenario is bad news for docs because you end up with the reviewers being the same people who created the systems you're documenting.
 You need more of an outside perspective to avoid problems related to the curse of knowledge.

-Note that I'm only recommending writing in Google Docs, Quip, or Confluence if you're working on totally new pages with substantial amounts of content that needs to be heavily reviewed.
+Note that I'm only recommending writing in Google Docs, Quip, or Confluence as you're working on totally new pages with substantial amounts of content that needs to be heavily reviewed.
 If you're working on small tasks, it might make sense to make the changes directly in your authoring system from the start.
 Also, at some point, you'll need to migrate the content from the collaborative wiki into your authoring system as well, with some iterations thereafter.
-A good time to port it into your authoring system is after the content is no longer being actively reviewed and collaborated on in the wiki.
+A good time to port it into your authoring system is after the content is no longer being actively reviewed and shaped in the wiki.

 As you're creating content, you don't need to start from a blank page.
 You can use common templates to help get started and shape the material.
 You can find templates in the following places: